World Cup Quarter-Final Fixtures

 West Germany 3-2 England, World Cup 1970 in Mexico

-Before FIFA decided to scrap the quarter finals in favor of another group stage, which was the case until 1986 World Cup in Mexico, we had one of the most memorable quarter finals in history.
+Before FIFA decided to scrap the quarter finals in favour of another group stage, which was the case until 1986 World Cup in Mexico, we had one of the most memorable quarter finals in history.

 England were hoping to bring the trophy home and their 2-0 lead over West Germany led many to believe that the game is over and that England would go to the semi-finals.
 However, West Germany managed to get back into the game and send it to overtime, where a goal by Gerd Muller eliminated the English team from the tournament.